Improved Fine-Tuning by Better Leveraging Pre-Training Data: Main Results

-In reality, a target task often does not have enough data to fine-tune the model for a long time, so the pre-trained models are still better than random initialization in many vision tasks.
-Nevertheless, our theoretical understanding reveals that even $n$ is not large, the dependency of generalization on a pre-trained model is potentially weak.
+{\bf Value of Pre-training Data.} In reality, a target task often does not have enough data to fine-tune the model for a long time, so the pre-trained models are still better than random initialization in many vision tasks.
+Nevertheless, Lemma~\ref{lem:2:informal} reveals that even $n$ is not large, the dependency of generalization on a pre-trained model is potentially weak, {suggesting that the catastrophic forgetting \cite{kirk2017overcoming} also happens in fine-tuning a pre-trained model}.
 This leads to a natural question: is it possible to design a better fine-tuning process that can overcome the limitation of the existing one?
-To this end, we develop a better approach for fine-tuning that aims to leverage the data used for the pre-trained model during the phase of fine-tuning.
-We note, during the phase of fine-tuning, we may have two ways of estimating the gradient $\nabla F(\theta_t)$.
-The first estimator is based on the samples of fine-tuning data, which provides an unbiased estimation but with a large variance.
-The second estimator is based on pre-training data, which provides a biased estimator with almost no variance (since the sample size of pre-training data is large enough).
-Our goal is to linearly combine these two estimators to provide an estimator of gradient $\nabla F(\theta_t)$ that makes the best trade-off between bias and variance.
-Hence, at each iteration $t$ of fine tuning, our gradient estimator is given as
+To this end, we develop a new approach for fine-tuning that aims to leverage the data used for the pre-trained model during the phase of fine-tuning.
+In this way, we aim to solve the following problem during the fine-tuning process: